-While most New York teachers and administrators are in the New York State Teacher’s retirement system, other school employees are members of the New York State and Local Retirement System (NYSLRS).
+While most New York teachers and administrators are in the New York State Teachers’ Retirement System, other school employees are members of the New York State and Local Retirement System (NYSLRS).
 In fact, 1 out of 5 NYSLRS members works for a school district.
 Most work according to the school year, which could be only 10 or 11 months long.
 So how do we determine service credit for them?

 If you’re a school employee who works full-time, you receive one year of service per school year.
 Generally, a full-time 10-month school year requires at least 180 days worked in any school year.
 Depending on your employer, a full academic year can range from 170 to 200 days.

-Regardless of whether you work full- or part-time, depending on the length of your school year, your service is credited in the following ways:
+Whether you work full- or part-time, depending on the length of your school year, your service is credited in the following ways:

 For all BOCES and school district employees, as well as

-teachers working at New York State schools for the deaf and blind
+teachers working at New York State schools for the deaf and blind:

-Number of days works ÷ 180 days
+Number of days worked ÷ 180 days

-For college employees
+For college employees:

 Number of days worked ÷ 170 days

-For institutional teachers
+For institutional teachers:

 Number of days worked ÷ 200 days